QFlowLearn: QTI 3.0 authoring

 Regression Suite Confidence

-Finally, we wrapped the change in a full set of regression tests.
-The new suite exercises everything from vanilla multiple-choice banks to Canvas’s assignment attachments, proving that what works today will keep working as Lessons evolves.
-These upgrades are already available in Sakai’s 25.x branch, so institutions can start benefiting right away.
-For instructors migrating from Canvas, the result is simple: upload the cartridge, click import, and watch Lessons lay out assessments, resources, and assignments exactly as expected.
+We wrapped the change in regression tests.
+The suite covers standard multiple-choice banks, Canvas assignment attachments, and the paths that connect them to Lessons.
+These upgrades are already available in Sakai’s 25.x branch.
+For instructors migrating from Canvas, the result is simple: upload the cartridge, click import, and get assessments, resources, and assignments in the right places.